SemMorph3D: Unsupervised Semantic-Aware 3D Morphing via Mesh-Guided Gaussians: Experiments

 \subsection{Experimental Setup}

 \textbf{TexMorph Benchmark.} To rigorously evaluate 3D morphing from multi-view images, we created a new benchmark named \textbf{TexMorph} (\textbf{T}exture-rich, \textbf{M}orphing-focused).
 The benchmark is comprised of challenging source-target pairs designed to test geometric and appearance transformations.
 It includes: (1) high-fidelity synthetic models with complex textures rendered from multiple viewpoints; (2) real-world objects captured via 3D scanning; and (3) objects captured in-the-wild using standard mobile phone cameras.
-The dataset features over ten object categories, including animals, fruits, and vehicles, providing diverse topological and textural challenges.
-Further details are provided in Appendix \ref{subsec:TexMorph}.
+The dataset features over ten object categories, including animals, fruits, and furnitures, providing diverse topological and textural challenges.
+See Appendix A.1 for details.

-\textbf{Evaluation Metrics.} Standard metrics for novel-view synthesis are inadequate for evaluating morphing sequences.
-We thus propose three metrics to assess the spatio-temporal quality of the transformation from source ($t=0$) to target ($t=1$):
+\textbf{Evaluation Metrics.} Standard novel-view synthesis metrics are inadequate for evaluating dynamic morphing.
+We thus propose three specialized metrics to assess the spatio-temporal quality from source ($t=0$) to target ($t=1$):